If you are planning on applying to Guilford College, there is no application fee, which means it is free to apply.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Guilford College has a test optional admissions policy.
+Guilford College is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2022, 13% of Guilford College's first-year students submitted their SAT scores with their application.
 50% of admitted applicants sent ACT scores.